bayfordbury-observatory/FITSgen/README.md

 # FITSgen

-Generates realistic FITS files given an input list of sources.
+Generates realistic FITS images with noise, given an input list of sources.